glparevalo/data-warehouse-project/README.md

 # 📦 Data Warehouse Project

-> A robust SQL Server-based Data Warehouse solution designed for efficient ETL, modern data modeling, and data analysis.
+> A robust SQL Server-based Data Warehouse solution designed for efficient ETL, modern data modeling, and data analysis of a Customer Sales Dataset.

 ---

 ## 🔍 Project Overview

 This project demonstrates how to build a scalable and optimized **Data Warehouse using SQL Server**.
 It integrates data from multiple sources, applies transformations, and supports advanced analytical queries for reporting.
-This is a guided project with the help of Baraa Balzini.

 ## 📚 Table of Contents